 Since the water is in your cooker is already almost boiling to begin with, the cooker will come to pressure a lot faster than it did the first time—within a minute or so.
-It’ll hiss, then the hissing will abruptly stop as the pressure indicator button goes up.
-If the hissing just keeps on going, it’s probably because you left the valve in the venting position instead of sealed.
-Just use your spoon handle to nudge it back.

-Most of the time, you’ll cook with high pressure, like we just did.
+Most of the time, you’ll cook with High pressure, like we just did.
 It’s faster.

 Low pressure is good to use for delicate foods like eggs and custards.
 Low pressure is also useful for steaming soft and tender vegetables, fruits, and, seafoods because it minimizes the risk of overcooking.